alejgonza04/hydration-tracker-application/README.md

 ### Daily Water Intake Calculations
 ![Screenshot 2024-05-13 111320](https://github.com/alejgonza04/water-tracker-application/assets/149022594/29e5669e-7ec5-4184-a798-975840c9d698)
-- The program then utilizes your inputed weight to calculate your daily water intake.
+- The program then utilizes your inputted weight to calculate your daily water intake.
 - This calculation is based on a Penn Medicine study, finding that you should drink about half your body weight in ounces per day.
 This is then converted to cups.

 ### Water Consumption Logging